thomyphan/thomyphan.github.io/_research/marl.md

 <img src="https://thomyphan.github.io/images/research/cooperative_mas_domains.png" style="float:right; width:300pt;padding-left:10px;"  alt="MAS Domains"/>

-Many real-world problems like fleet management, industry 4.0 scenarios, or communication networks can be formulated as cooperative *multi-agent system (MAS)*, where multiple agents have to collaborate to achieve a common goal. *Multi-agent reinforcement learning (MAS)* is a promising approach to solve these problems, which has recently achieved remarkable progress in domains like StarCraft II.
+Many real-world problems like fleet management, industry 4.0 scenarios, or communication networks can be formulated as cooperative *multi-agent system (MAS)*, where multiple agents have to collaborate to achieve a common goal.
+MARL is a promising approach to solve these problems, which has recently achieved remarkable progress in domains like StarCraft II.
 However, current MARL is still at an early stage, where many real-world aspects are neglected for simplicity therefore limiting real-world applicability.

-We aim to address current weaknesses in MARL regarding real-world aspects like scalability and state uncertainty.
-Our algorithms improve the state-of-the-art beyond classic benchmark optimization [1,2].
+We aim to address current weaknesses in MARL regarding real-world aspects beyond classic benchmark optimization like scalability and state uncertainty.
+Our algorithms are based on value function factorization and use hierarchies [1] or attention-based recurrency [2].
 In addition, we provide new benchmarks that exhibit higher degrees of uncertainty through stochastic initial states and noisy observations to cover relevant aspects that are commonly neglected in MARL research [2].

 *Publications:*
 [1] [Variable Agent Sub-Teams](https://thomyphan.github.io/publication/2021-12-01-neurips-phan)